Brian Whitman: Later years: 2005–present

 In a recent interview he put it this way: "I got into radio to entertain people, to make them laugh, not to save the world.
 I also believe that a broadcaster has a wonderful opportunity to bond with an audience when he (or she) puts himself out there, vulnerabilities and all.
 My listeners come to me to be entertained but I also think it's critical to bond with them in a personal way.
 It's okay for them to know who I am – challenges and all."

-In 2011, at the urge of his accomplice Sam Rubin, Brian Whitman called into LA's "KTLA Norning News" and, at least for a bit, fooled the news anchors into thinking that Regis Philbin had called into the show just days after he stepped down from his dynasty, "Live with Regis & Kelly."
+In 2011, at the urge of his accomplice Sam Rubin, Brian Whitman called into LA's "KTLA Morning News" and, at least for a bit, fooled the news anchors into thinking that Regis Philbin had called into the show just days after he stepped down from his dynasty, "Live with Regis & Kelly."
 Everyone on the KTLA Morning News had a lot of fun and were laughing live on the air.
 Rubin revealed Brian's identity on the air at the end of the bit.
 Everyone was very gracious and had a blast with it.
 Whitman's been impersonating Regis for years and a similar phone call to WPLJ-New York's Scott Shannon morning radio show warranted a mention in Philbin's bestselling memoir, "I'm Only One Man."

-On May 31, 2012, Brian Whitman joined the Salem Radio Network/KRLA Radio in the Los Angeles, Orange County and Inland Empire region on AM 870 The Answer and AM 590 The Answer (KRLA AM 870 and KTIE AM 590) with Heidi Harris and Benjamin Shapiro in morning drive from 6-9 AM.
+On May 31, 2012, Brian Whitman joined the Salem Radio Network/KRLA Radio in the Los Angeles, Orange County and Inland Empire region on AM 870 The Answer and AM 590 The Answer (KRLA AM 870 and KTIE AM 590) with Heidi Harris and Ben Shapiro in morning drive from 6-9 AM.
 In November, 2012 Whitman took more of a lead role on "The Morning Answer with Heidi, Brian and Ben," serving as the on-air anchor while continuing to contribute his comedic impressions, often liberal political arguments and humorous observations to the dialogue.